🔍 Part 1 – Overview of the Prompts Tab

 • Search Bar

-Quickly locate specific queries by typing part of the question text.
+Quickly locate specific prompts by typing part of the question text.

-Filter by where the query falls in the user journey:
+Filter by where the prompt falls in the user journey:

 • Middle of Funnel (comparison or consideration)